Speedy Bird Manual

 Native Host Apps

 Lynx bundles do not run standalone — they need a thin native shell that embeds the Lynx runtime and loads the bundle.
-This project includes host apps for Android (complete) and iOS (source files).
+This project includes a ready-to-build Android host app and iOS source files that must be added to a locally created Xcode project before building.

 Android